Conor-Rooney/Recipify/README.md

 # Recipify

-This is my 4th year project undertaken during my time at DCU with my project partner Bryan.
+This is my 4th year project undertaken during my time at DCU with my project partner @BryanMchugh

 The aim of the project is to get personalised recipe recommendations for each user based on a variety of factors ranging from dietary restrictions to the weather.